Take a hike – for the health of it!

 Be it a gentle walk along a forest path or a steep mountain trek, there’s nothing like hiking to get our blood flowing smoothly and our heart beating strong.

-Trails have been a lifeline to Canadians during COVID-19, as confirmed by a national survey, commissioned by Trans Canada Trail, which showed trail usage up 50% across all age groups.
-The Leger survey, published in November 2020, found that physical and mental health benefits and access to nature were behind the surge in popularity.
+Trails have been a lifeline to Canadians over the past two years as confirmed by a national survey, commissioned by Trans Canada Trail, which showed trail usage up 50% across all age groups during the first year of the pandemic.
+The Leger survey found that physical and mental health benefits and access to nature were behind the surge in popularity.

 It’s an activity that engages all the senses as we breathe in the fresh air, listen to the songbirds chirp and tweet, watch the squirrels scamper through the woods, smell the earthy fragrance of pines and cedars, and marvel at the scenic views.

 Hiking can be enjoyed on your own or with family and friends year-round (provided the weather co-operates and you have the right gear).
-It’s also the perfect break from the stresses and strains of everyday living, especially as the third wave of the COVID-19 pandemic persists in some parts of Canada.
+It’s also the perfect break from the stresses and strains of everyday living.

 There’s a growing body of scientific evidence to suggest hiking is a truly unique experience, delivering benefits beyond what you would gain from typical exercise.
 Not only does it oxygenate your heart, it helps keep your mind sharper, your body calmer, your creativity more alive and your relationships happier.